Odysee: Technology

-Odysee is driven by blockchain, a decentralized protocol that allows digital content to be distributed and stored without a central authority.
-This blockchain network supports a peer-to-peer infrastructure, which allows users to upload and share videos.
+Odysee enables users to upload, share, and monetize videos through cryptocurrency.
+Videos on the platform are uploaded to a peer-to-peer network where they can then be shared.
 The metadata of uploaded content is stored on the blockchain, while the videos themselves are hosted across a distributed network of users, referred to as nodes.

-Arweave is a decentralized data storage network that uses blockchain technology to enable digital storage.
-Its native AR token pays for storage and incentivizes participants.
-The Arweave network has been used to archive content in censorship-sensitive regions like Hong Kong and during conflicts such as the Russian invasion of Ukraine.

 Moderation

-Odysee's content moderation is significantly less restrictive compared to mainstream platforms like YouTube.
-Since its launch in September 2020, Odysee's lax moderation policies and decentralized structure has allowed hate speech and misinformation to be spread on the platform.
-This has included far-right groups, conspiracy theorists, and individuals banned from other platforms.
+According to a press release from Odysee, it was created to prevent deplatforming of users.
+Since its launch in September 2020, Odysee's specific moderation policies and decentralized structure have allowed hate speech and misinformation to be spread on the platform.
+This has included far-right groups, conspiracy theorists, and individuals deplatformed or banned elsewhere.
+Its moderation policy and philosophy has an explicitly broad interpretation of freedom of speech.

-In addition to facilitating hate speech, Odysee has also hosted disinformation, particularly around topics such as COVID-19 misinformation and Vaccine misinformation, and political conspiracy theories.
-The platform's decentralized nature makes it difficult for content to be effectively moderated or removed, allowing misinformation and disinformation to spread without significant resistance.
+In addition to facilitating hate speech, Odysee has also hosted disinformation, particularly around topics such as COVID-19, vaccines, and political conspiracy theories.
+The platform's decentralized nature makes it difficult for content to be effectively moderated or removed, allowing disinformation to spread without significant resistance.

+Because it also hosts non-video filetypes, Odysee has become the home for many 3D-printed firearm files.
+The platform's lax moderation allows the sharing and distribution of some potentially restricted items, like high-capacity magazines and auto sears.

-Odysee has faced geo-blocking restrictions in regions such as the European Union, where governments have raised concerns about content deemed harmful or disinformation.
+Odysee has faced geo-blocking restrictions in regions such as the European Union, where governments have raised concerns about content deemed harmful or disinforming.

+Criticism and controversies

+Due to its lack of moderation, the platform hosts videos from users who have been deplatformed from mainstream sites such as YouTube.
+Content hosted on the site has included misinformation, hate speech, and conspiracy theories.
+The platform has allowed neo-Nazis and other hate groups to fundraise via cryptocurrency.
+Non-video content hosted by the platform includes files for 3D-printed firearms.